pujara-narayana/Packing-Assistant/README.md

 * GEOAPIFY_API_KEY:
 * GEMINI_PRO_API_KEY:

 All the above API keys can be obtained from their respective websites and are free of cost.
-Only fot GEMINI_PRO_API_KEY, you need to make an account on Google Cloud Platform and get the API key.
+Only for GEMINI_PRO_API_KEY, you need to make an account on Google Cloud Platform and get the API key.